Caleb Duarte: Career

+Duarte teaches sculpture at Fresno City College and is artist-in-residence at the Institute of Arts & Science - UC Santa Cruz.

-Duarte was appointed as Oakland Arts Commissioner by then Mayor Jerry Brown in 2006.
+In 2023, Duarte was appointed by Governor Gavin Newsom to serve a four year term as a member of the California Arts Council.
+Duarte was part of the Oakland Arts Commission appointed by then Mayor Jerry Brown in 2006.

+Duarte installed a permanent mixed-media mosaic mural titled “We Have Arrived” in 2025 at Fresno Yosemite International Airport.
+The mural consists of a painted ceramic central figure, inspired by Afro-Indigenous and Latinx futurisms, representing a growing abstract tree with well-grounded roots, reflecting the region’s surrounding mountains and forests.

 Exhibitions

 Caleb Duarte has presented his work at numerous institutions, including Yerba Buena Center for the Arts, SF, Red Dot Art Fair in NY, The Sullivan Galleries in Chicago, Jack Fisher Gallery in SF, Gallery 727 Los Angeles, The Oakland Museum of California, the Fresno Art Museum and The Utah Museum of Contemporary Art, Bay Area Now 8, and many others.
 In addition, Duarte has created public works and community performances at the World Social Forum in Mumbai, India, Santiago de Cuba, Cuba, El Pital Honduras, Mexico City, and throughout the US.

+TinyBe

+In 2021, Duarte and Mia Eve Rollow were invited as EDELO to create a livable Sculpture in Frankfurt Germany along with eight other international artists.
+Duarte and Rollow decided to work with local Syrian and Iranian artists seeking asylum.
+Mina Afshar-Saheb-Ekhtiari, Khaled Al Salamh, The sculpture was known as The Embassy of the Refugee, addressing issues of global and forced migration, cheap labor, invisible labor, climate justice and the shipment of goods.
+They constructed a wooden shipping crate housed by a tent and surrounded by a golden scaffold where informal sculptural performances were created.